lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     If `scriptText` contains a script to evaluate, its bindings can be defined only by the hosted on RCS script.
 As an example, the hosted on RCS script can share its own bindings defined by the ICF framework.

-In a managed environment such as the Identity Cloud, you cannot host a custom script file and reference it in "actionFile".
-Your system action-specific script content is limited to "actionSource".
-Arguably, in this case, a more practical approach to perform a custom system action of any considerable complexity is executing a "run on resource" script, which will enable you to maintain it in a separate file.

-The "run on resource" script execution mode could also be more efficient than the "run on connector" one because:
+The "run on resource" script execution mode could be more efficient than the "run on connector" one because:

 * The hosted script is loaded, compiled, and cached once, when the connector is activated, while an "actionSource" or an "actionFile" script is evaluated every time a "run on connector" action is called.

 * The hosted script doesn't have to be transmitted from IDM to RCS, while the "actionSource" or "actionFile" content does.

-> As an example of a script running in the connector server environment, the following a system action will:
+In addition, in a managed environment such as the Identity Cloud, you cannot host a custom script file and reference it in "actionFile".
+Your system action-specific script content is limited to "actionSource".
+Arguably, in this case, a more practical approach to perform a custom system action of any considerable complexity is executing a "run on resource" script, which will enable you to maintain the scripted functionality in separate file(s) hosted on the connector server.

+> It is possible to run any arbitrary script maintained outside of the connection configuration "on connector" by providing the script content in the request body and evaluating it in the "actionSource" script.
+The script will have access to all other arguments and to `RUNSCRIPTONCONNECTOR` bindings, but the same maintainability concerns might apply.
 >
-> * Write content received in its parameters to the connector server file system.
->
-> * Collect some system-specific information.
->
+> For example:
-> * Execute an arbitrary script, which makes a network request (in this case, with native Groovy means), on the connector server in the connector environment.
 >
 > `provisioner.openicf-<connection-name>.json`
 >